-In NHSGGC medicines reconciliation on admission to hospital is recorded on clinical portal through a two step process of Medication History and Admission Review.
-Medicines reconciliation at discharge is also recorded on clinical portal as a Discharge Medication Review and is integrated within the IDL pathway.
-Full details on how to use this system are provided in User Guides available on the NHSGGC website.
+In NHSGGC, medicines reconciliation on admission to hospital must be documented in an approved system / paperwork e.g. on Clinical Portal or in dedicated medicines reconciliation paperwork in notes.
+The PREFERRED METHOD is via the Clinical Portal two-step process of Medication History and Admission Review.
+Medicines reconciliation at discharge is also recorded on Clinical Portal as a Discharge Medication Review and is integrated within the IDL pathway.
+Full details on how to use this system can be accessed here.